shonfeder/dune.wiki-fork/dev-meeting-20200805.md

 ## Customizations of inline test runner compilation

-@lubegasiumon is working on #766: to give the user more control over how inline test runner binaries are compiled.
+@lubegasimon is working on #766: to give the user more control over how inline test runner binaries are compiled.

 ## Jane Street duniverse